yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 4. _Avoid bystander syndrome, but also make space for others to speak._
 5. _Try to create a community that you want to be a part of._
 6. _Call-outs are OK, but try to do it nicely.
 See 1-5._

-##### Mod Rules For Healthy Discourse

-There are generally three types of problematic users (other than SPAM accounts of course):
-- Simple rule violators (on this server or on others, if there is evidence or first-hand experience).
-- A known bigot or abuser.
-"Known" here can mean a lot of things, but "previously banned by one or more communities for comments/actions" is a good indicator
-- A known problem without clear violations.
-Farming the community for pure financial interests, creating drama to stir up fake Internet points, etc.

 #### Culture Eats Policy For Second Breakfast